electron/electron/docs/api/system-preferences.md

 ### `systemPreferences.getMediaAccessStatus(mediaType)` _macOS_

-* `mediaType` String - `microphone` or `camera`.
+* `mediaType` String - Can be `microphone`, `camera` or `screen`.

 Returns `String` - Can be `not-determined`, `granted`, `denied`, `restricted` or `unknown`.

-This user consent was not required until macOS 10.14 Mojave, so this method will always return `granted` if your system is running 10.13 High Sierra or lower.
+This user consent was not required on macOS 10.13 High Sierra or lower so this method will always return `granted`. macOS 10.14 Mojave or higher requires consent for `microphone` and `camera` access. macOS 10.15 Catalina or higher requires consent for `screen` access.

 ### `systemPreferences.askForMediaAccess(mediaType)` _macOS_